willisplummer/elm-personal-website/README.md

 run `elm-make Main.elm` and then commit the new `index.html` file and the latest should be reflected at willisplummer.com

+## PRE-COMMIT HOOK

+I wrote a pre-commit hook to remind myself to build index.html and commit that too.
+When setting up a new local environment, simply run the following command from the top-level directory:

+`$ cp hooks/pre-commit .git/hooks/pre-commit`

 ## TO DO's

 - [ ] improve deploy to gh-pages workflow